smorrrs/Shadow-Tactics-Resources/level_guide.md

 ## Toba Coastline
 The level ends when (1) all 5 crates are destroyed, and (2) Takuma is in the lifeboat.
-Your other character's locations don't matter.
+Your other characters' locations don't matter.

 ## Matsuyama City 2